 Hospital costs are increasing at a rapid rate.
 Medical inflation is considered to be growing at a faster rate than general inflation.
 In such a scenario, it is increasingly common for individuals to exhaust their policy limits.
-A thorough approach to filing a claim can ensure that out of pocket expenses are minimised.
+A thorough approach to filing a claim can ensure that out-of-pocket expenses are minimized.

 One of the biggest mistakes a salaried employee makes is to depend solely on office-provided health insurance.
 We, at Moneycontrol, have repeatedly pointed out that you must have your own personal health insurance as well.
 A sudden job loss or even a job change might result in your insurance cover vanishing overnight if the new employer doesn’t offer a comprehensive cover, or worse, no cover at all.